 Jesus here refers to a class who have no desire to escape from the slavery of sin.
 By indulgence in the corrupt and vile their natures have become so degraded that they cling to the evil and will not be separated from it.
-The servants of Christ should not allow themselves to be hindered by those who would make the gospel only a matter of contention and ridicule. {MB 129.1} one of the most determined enemies of the gospel, who became Paul the devoted minister of Christ.
-Beneath an appearance of hatred and contempt, even beneath crime and degradation, may be hidden a soul that the grace of Christ will rescue to shine as a jewel in the Redeemer's crown. {MB 129.2}
+The servants of Christ should not allow themselves to be hindered by those who would make the gospel only a matter of contention and ridicule.

-But the Saviour never passed by one soul, however sunken in sin, who was willing to receive the precious truths of heaven.
+But the Savior never passed by one soul, however sunken in sin, who was willing to receive the precious truths of heaven.
 To publicans and harlots His words were the beginning of a new life.
-Mary Magdalene, out of whom He cast seven devils, was the last at the Saviour's tomb and the first whom He greeted in the morning of His resurrection.
-It was Saul of Tarsus,
+Mary Magdalene, out of whom He cast seven devils, was the last at the Savior's tomb and the first whom He greeted in the morning of His resurrection.
+It was Saul of Tarsus, one of the most determined enemies of the gospel, who became Paul the devoted minister of Christ.
+Beneath an appearance of hatred and contempt, even beneath crime and degradation, may be hidden a soul that the grace of Christ will rescue to shine as a jewel in the Redeemer's crown.

-"Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you."
+"Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened unto you."
 Matthew 7:7.

 To leave no chance for unbelief, misunderstanding, or misinterpretation of His words, the Lord repeats the thrice-given promise.
 He longs to have those who would seek after God believe in Him who is able to do all things.
-Therefore He adds, "For everyone that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened."
+Therefore He adds, "For everyone that asks receives; and he that seeks finds; and to him that knocks it shall be opened."